swells/deployr-cli/README.md

 To get started, you will want to install the DeployR command line interface (CLI) globally.
 You may need to use sudo for (OSX, *nix, BSD, etc).
 If you are using Windows, run your command shell as Administrator.

-*Note* to Windows users that have the [Microsoft HPC Pack](https://msdn.microsoft.com/en-us/library/cc853440%28v=vs.85%29.aspx).

-If your environment has the Microsoft HPC Pack, the `node.exe` from Node.js can conflict with the `node.exe` from the Microsoft HPC Pack.
-You can view the [open issue](https://github.com/joyent/node/issues/7773).

-The current solution is to manually reorder the paths in the `PATH` environment variable (giving Node.js's path a higher priority)

 One-line install using [npm](http://npmjs.org):